How do you review your year? What are the best end of year reflection questions?

 #5.
 To Create the Best Plan for Next Year

-You need a strategic plan for achieving your goals next year.
+You need a strategic plan for achieving your goals for the coming year.

 A major part of creating the best goals plan is understanding your strengths and your weaknesses.
 Knowing the areas where you need help and support in.